+We have reviewed the record in this case, including the Application and comments.
 Under Modified Procedure, if protests, supports, or comments are filed within the deadline, the Commission must consider them and may set the matter for hearing or may decide the matter and issue its Order on the basis of the written positions before it.
-IDAPA 31.01.01.204.
+Procedural Rule 204, IDAPA 31.01.01.204.
 Persons desiring a hearing must specifically request a hearing in their written protests or comments.
-IDAPA 31.01.01.203.
+Rule 203, IDAPA 31.01.01.203.

-CAPAI filed a protest to the use of Modified Procedure and specifically requested a hearing in its comments.
+CAPAI filed a protest to the use of Modified Procedure and specifically requested a "brief technical hearing" in its comments.
 CAPAI Comments at 1.
-CAPAI also proposed as an alterative to defer approval of the program, order a workshop and a reasonable period of time for all interested to attempt to work out an agreement.
+CAPAI also proposed as an alterative that the Commission defer approval of the program, convene a workshop, and allow a reasonable period of time for all interested to attempt to work out an agreement.
 Id. at 2.
+AARP did not protest the use of Modified Procedure, but urged the Commission to deny the Application.
+AARP Comments at 1.
+AARP also stated that, should the Commission be inclined to approve the program, that several conditions be placed upon the pilot to protect the public interest.
+Id. at 4-5.
+Finally, Commission Staff supported approval of the Company's Application, but also recommended changes and/or refinements to the definitions, notice, and evaluation process of the pilot.
+Staff Comments at 7.